MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nn-uiautomationclient-iuiautomationtextrange2.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IUIAutomationTextRange2</b> interface inherits from <a href="/windows/desktop/api/uiautomationclient/nn-uiautomationclient-iuiautomationtextrange">IUIAutomationTextRange</a>. <b>IUIAutomationTextRange2</b> also has these types of members:
+The <b>IUIAutomationTextRange2</b> interface inherits from <a href="/windows/desktop/api/uiautomationclient/nn-uiautomationclient-iuiautomationtextrange">IUIAutomationTextRange</a>. <b>IUIAutomationTextRange2</b> also has these types of members: